Venugopalgowdagn/PowerBI/README.md

 ***Projects

---The sole purpose of the projects is to refresh my Power BI skillset.
+--The sole purpose of these projects is to refresh my Power BI skillset.
 The aim was to design and deliver professional-quality, end-to-end business intelligence solutions.

 **The direct access to the reports: